Geritychina/HSChinese/README.md

 # HSChinese :mahjong: :secret:
-🌟 Web Asp.Net core application for asian language learning platform :mahjong: 📖
+🌟 Web Asp.Net Core application for asian language learning platform :mahjong: 📖
 <br>
 :pushpin: In future will be improved with more functionalities...<br>